kubermatic/kubermatic/api/cmd/s3-exporter/README.md

 # S3 exporter

-A simple exporter for S3-compatible buckets.
+A simple exporter for S3-compatible buckets that will export metrics partitioned by Kubermatic cluster names.

+It assumes all objects belonging to a given cluster have a prefix of `${CLUSTERNAME}-`.

 Avaiable metrics: